radianttap/HTML2PDFRenderer/README.md

 	- FileManager-Extensions.swift (simplified version from the [one in Swift Essentials](https://github.com/radianttap/Swift-Essentials/blob/master/Foundation/FileManager-Extensions.swift))
 	- Log.swift (simplest logging utility)
 	- SwiftyTimer.swift (this [micro-library](https://github.com/radex/SwiftyTimer))
-3. Now PaperSize.swift to add custom paper sizes if you need them or use A4 or Letter
+3. Now edit `PaperSize.swift` to add custom paper sizes if you need them or use A4 or Letter which are already declared.

 See example project (run it in landscape iPhone) how it can be used.